 The NMR Laboratory of Organic Chemistry

-The group offers a complete NMR service for the ongoing research needs of each scientist in the institute, but is also engaged in providing solutions to the structural questions posed by other faculties and research networks inside the university (e.g. SFB 858).
-Beyond that, the NMR department supports the research work of the Universitätsklinikum Münster (SFB 656 and EIMI) by acquiring all NMR spectra for the radiology and nuclear medicine departments.
+The group offers a complete NMR service for the ongoing research needs of each scientist in the institute, but is also engaged in providing solutions to the structural questions posed by other faculties and research networks inside the university (e.g. SFB 858 or CIM).
+Beyond that, the NMR department supports the research work of the Universitätsklinikum Münster (EIMI) by acquiring all NMR spectra for the radiology and nuclear medicine departments.